 Clutch Size – The Number of Eggs

-One of the most asked questions involving frogs and their offspring is “How many eggs do frogs lay?”.
-Answering that question is a bit complicated but not bad.
-The short answer is “a lot”.
-The more complex answer is “it depends on the species and health of the frog.”
+One of the most asked questions involving frogs and their offspring is “How many eggs do frogs lay?”
+Answering that question is complicated.
+The short answer is – thousands.
+The complex answer is – it depends on the species and health of the frog.

 Frequency – How often frogs lay eggs

-It’s really a combination of things; higher temperatures, more water (rain), and more food.
+It’s a combination of things; higher temperatures, more water, and food.
 Spring brings warmer temperatures but it’s really the increased rain that gets things going.
-The rain creates puddles, refills ponds and creek beds, and gives the frogs plenty of places to lay their eggs.
+Rain creates puddles, refills ponds and creek beds, and gives the frogs plenty of places to lay their eggs.

-So, most frogs have the opportunity to mate for a few months each year.
-Some have more time than others – it just depends on the climate.
+So, most frogs have the opportunity to mate for several months each year.
+Some have more time than others – it depends on the climate.
 Then how often do the females lay a clutch of eggs?

 The answer to that question is much like clutch size; it depends on the species.
-Some frogs lay a few eggs at a time but do this several times during the mating season.
-Others lay thousands at a time and only do this once or twice.
-Listed below are more examples.
+Some species lay a few eggs, multiple times per year.
+Others lay thousands at a time and only once or twice.
+Listed below are examples.